 When I moved out of my family home, I was pretty young and not that savvy at cooking (understatement).
 Food was more for sustenance than pleasure, I would not have dreamt of having friends over for dinner or anything remotely resembling a meal; and I definitely wasn’t at all adventurous.
-But slowly a switch was turned on, and I realised there was a world of new spices and flavors on top of amazing cuisines out there to explore.
+But slowly a switch was turned on, and I realised there was a world of new spices and flavours on top of amazing cuisines out there to explore.
 Like many young New Zealanders, I eventually saved up enough money to travel and spent 18 months backpacking through South East Asia.
-It was on a budget but lordy, the food was incredible.
-This cuisine is still a favorite of mine now.
+It was on a budget but the food was incredible.
+This cuisine is still a favourite of mine now.

 Someone gifted me the infamous “Edmonds Cookbook” which moved with me through all my various housing and while I forget who actually bequeathed it to me, I still value and use it now.
 Dog eared and stained it is my “go-to back to basic” cookbook that I love recommending to anyone who will listen.
 First printed in 1908, it was first intended as a marketing tool for Edmonds Baking powder but has now well and truly become an iconic Kiwi classic.
 (The book has been described as being as much a part of New Zealand kitchens as a stove and a knife).

-I am sure everyone has fond memories and family favorites, the baking that might be done for you when you are returning for your vacation or visit your family.
+I am sure everyone has fond memories and family favourites, the baking that might be done for you when you are returning for your vacation or visit your family.
 Something you look forward to when you visit.
 Recipes that are handed down through generations and evoke fond memories and nostalgia.

 This ramble is my intent at introducing you to some of the café display items we now serve at RAW, and the thought process or history behind just some of the more infamous menu items.